What if there is not a stop in my neighborhood, are there other options?

 **Please note these are the only circumstances under which TRAFFIX can grant a refund.

-Do you pro-rate the price of the pass during the year?
+Are there proration’s for the price of the pass during the year?

 Yes.
 All riders need to have their TRAFFIX pass with them whenever they ride the bus, even if the driver already knows them.